jtwy23/seed2cigar/README.md

 ### Aknowledgements

 - All Code Institute tutors who have helped me build my website.
-Helping me get EmailJS working to simple little errors I didn't see right away.
+From helping me get EmailJS working to simple little errors I didn't see right away.

-- Chris who also helped me through some coding issues.
+- My friend Chris who also helped me through some coding issues.

 - All the friends and family that have tested my website.